breastmed/breastmed/content/services.md

       P﻿lease bring your baby or breast pump to these appointments, as treatment works best when you are able to remove milk afterwards.
 A series of 3 treatments is recommended, but those who cannot attend return appointments have the option of kinesio breast taping to aid lymphatic drainage.
 This usually remains applied for 2-3 days and can be removed at home.

       ### £200  Low Milk Supply Investigations 30 Minute appointment

-      T﻿his appointment includes a breast exam and pre- and post- feed or milk expression prolactin.
+      T﻿his appointment includes a breast exam, a full blood panel including pre- and post- feed /milk expression prolactin.
 Prescriptions are charged at £20 plus medication costs.
 If domperidone is prescribed it is recommended to have follow-up every 3 months to assess dosage, and to have an ECG.

       [Book Now](BOOK)